bowencool/blog/src/content/blog/offsite-disaster-recovery-for-unraid-with-rclone.md

 ---
 pubDatetime: 2022-08-14T07:55:35Z
-modDatetime: 2024-01-17T17:01:50Z
+modDatetime: 2024-02-02T09:31:10Z
-title: Offsite Disaster Recovery for unRAID with RClone
+title: How to use RClone to backup your data to cloud drives/storages
 permalink: offsite-disaster-recovery-for-unraid-with-rclone
 featured: true
 originalUrl: https://github.com/bowencool/blog/issues/18